-About 2 years ago, I took on a stretch assignment at work to overhaul our on-line company store.
+About 2 years ago, I took on a stretch assignment at work to overhaul our online company store.
 It needed a fresh look and a little love and attention.
-We created a system-wide multi-discipline team to complete an RFP for a new site vendor and created a refreshed on-line presence.
+We created a system-wide multi-discipline team to complete an RFP for a new site vendor and created a refreshed online presence.
 We also created a physical store site at one of our buildings, housing a large number of our contact centers and an education center.
-This allowed employees and others to shop for company gear and swag without having to pay shipping and getting to take it home right away.
+This allowed employees and others to shop for company gear and swag without having to pay to ship and getting to take it home right away.

 As you are reading, you are probably thinking “who cares”?
 I get that question a lot.
 The answer is community.
 Take a moment and think about the Olympic Games when all the individual countries paraded out in matching uniforms.
 It was incredibly powerful and created a great deal of pride for many.
 There is a sense of belonging.
 A “that’s my team” type of feeling.
 Wearing your company logo creates a similar experience.
 Pride in your organization and what it represents (for me a non-profit organization that gives back to the communities in which it serves every year through school based clinics and other services).
 I remember hearing at one point that the most important representatives of every company are their employees.
 They are out in the community, working out, shopping, walking the dog etc.… Why not give them the opportunity to showcase their pride for their company while doing everyday things?